code-hemu/.github/profile/README.md

 We are entirely donor-supported and operate very frugally.

 Last year our budget was only about $100.
 And yet we served more than 20 learning content.

-[Sponsor us on GitHub](https://github.com/sponsors/code-hemu) or other ways to donate are unavailable.